Reycita Naranjo Carved Blackware Vase with Avanyu

 The bottom of the vase is signed Reycita Naranjo, Santa Clara Pueblo, N.M.

 Reycita Naranjo (1926-2003) of Santa Clara Pueblo, was born into a large family of potters, all of whom are exceptional artists.
-Her sisters, Clara Shije, Elizabeth Naranjo, Florence Browning, Mary Singer, and Mary Carlisle all are recognized as outstanding potters, as is her mother Pablita Tafoya Chavarria.
+Her sisters, Clara Shije, Elizabeth Naranjo, Florence Browning, Mary Singer, and Mary Carlisle are all recognized as outstanding potters, as is her mother Pablita Tafoya Chavarria.
 Reycita had been an award winner at Santa Fe Indian Market since 1981.
-She had been featured in numerous publications and prominent collections as well.
+She has been featured in numerous publications and prominent collections as well.

 Condition: excellent condition